D2-mods/Better-IWD-Pregen/README.md

 > Marking: The nymph "marks" a PC as an object for various actions (by default, this is the summoner).
 If the marked PC is not on the map for any reason, the nymph will choose another PC on the same map.
 The nymph will always switch back to its summoner if in visual range.
 Note that the summoner, as an identifier, is not saved if a summon is still on the map (so if reloading, the script will default to Player1 as the "marked" PC).

 Hotkeys:
-- if the D key is pressed outside of combat, and not in visual range of enemies, the nymph will teleport to its summoner (or other PC)
+- If the D key is pressed outside of combat, and not in visual range of enemies, the nymph will teleport to its summoner (or other PC)
-- if the B key is pressed, the nymph will enter Cooldown for 3 rounds; will not cast offensive spells or teleport to an enemy in Cooldown mode
+- If the B key is pressed, the nymph will enter Cooldown for 3 rounds; will not cast offensive spells or teleport to an enemy in Cooldown mode
-- if the E key is pressed, the Cooldown timer is set to 0 (deactivated)
+- If the E key is pressed, the Cooldown timer is set to 0 (deactivated)

 #### Option 2 - Patch existing script:
-- adds Cooldown hotkeys (B to enable, E to disable)
+- Adds Cooldown hotkeys (B to enable, E to disable)
-- adds D hotkey to teleport to party
+- Adds D hotkey to teleport to party
-- will teleport to party if not in visual range (and not invisible)
+- Will teleport to party if not in visual range (and not invisible)
-- will preserve invisibility
+- Will preserve invisibility
-- usable with atweaks PnP Fey, as well as AI mods that still use NYMPH.BCS (ex.
+- Usable with atweaks PnP Fey, as well as AI mods that still use NYMPH.BCS (ex.
 SCS)

 NOTE: Dimension Door is more limited with this patch.
 Will only teleport to the summoner or Player1.